September Meteor Showers 2025: When & Where to See?

 • Find the meteor shower you want to observe and tap the target button next to its name.
 The app will show the position of the shower’s radiant on the sky map on a given date.

-September brings forth a trio of meteor showers: the Alpha Aurigids, September Epsilon Perseids, and Daytime Sextantids, the latter occurring during the daytime.
-While these showers may only produce about 6 meteors per hour, they are still worth seeing.
-Get the Sky Tonight app to keep up with the best celestial events each month.
+September brings forth a trio of meteor showers: Aurigids, September Epsilon Perseids, and Daytime Sextantids, the latter occurring during the daytime.
+While these meteor showers are not especially prolific, they are still worth seeing.
+Get the Sky Tonight and Star Walk 2 apps to keep up with the best celestial events every month.

 Wishing you clear skies and happy observations!